-FAMILY EDUCATION VISITS: Parents/guardians are strongly encouraged NOT to take family educational trips during regularly scheduled school time.
+FAMILY EDUCATION TRIPS: Parents/guardians are strongly encouraged NOT to take family educational trips during regularly scheduled school time.
 However, if an educational trip must be scheduled when school is in session, the following procedure must be followed:

 - 1. Family Educational trips are limited to a maximum of five (5) days per school year. - 2.
 One week prior to the trip, a parent/guardian must complete a Family Educational Trip Request Form and submit it to the building principal for approval. - 3.
 The following criteria must be met to be considered by the building principal when approving/denying a parent/guardian request for a Family Educational Trip: - 4.
-Attendance: Student has accumulated five (5) or less days of total absences, excluding medical, for the current school year. - 5.
-Academic: Student has no failing grades at the time of the trip request. - 6.
-Behavior: Student has received five (5) or less total days of suspensions (ISS or OSS) or detentions (ASD) for the school year. - 7.
-Classroom assignments missed during the approved educational trip will be provided to the student upon their return to school.
-The student will have five (5) calendar days to submit all missed assignments for grading to the appropriate teacher.
-Should a student fail to submit the assignments to the teachers within this designated time, each assignment will be recorded as a zero by the classroom teacher. - 8.
-If a student is denied approval for the trip, any quiz/test, class work, or homework missed during his/her absence will be recorded as zeros by the teacher. - 9.
-Request for Family Educational Trips will not be approved by the building principal during the State Assessment window for those students scheduled to take the State Assessments (PSSAs and Keystones). - 10.
-Requests for Family Educational Trips will not be approved by the building principal for the last ten (10) days of school. - 11.
-Family trips that are not preapproved by the Administration shall result in the student's absence being recorded as unexcused.
+Attendance: - a. student has accumulated five (5) or less days of total absences, excluding medical, for the current school vear. - a.
+Academic: Student is not failing any courses at the time of the trip request. - b.
+Behavior: Student has received less than five (5) instances of detention and/or suspensions. - 5.
+It is the student's responsibility to get their homework assignments from the instructors.
+The student will have five (5) calendar days to submit all missed assignments for grading for each class.
+If a student fails to submit the assignments within the designated time frame, the student may receive zeros of those assignments.
+If a student is denied approval for the trip and is absent anyway, these days will be marked unlawful. - 6.
+Request for Family Educational Trips will not be approved by the building principal during the State Assessment window for those students scheduled to take the State Assessments (PSSAs and Keystones). - 7.
+Requests for Family Educational Trips will not be approved by the building principal for the last ten (10) days of school. - 8.
+Family trips that are not pre-approved by the Administration shall result in the student's absence being recorded as unexcused.